Bitcoin and How It Works

 What is the motivation for miners to continuously maintain the blockchain?
 Simply put, it is a lottery.

-The Bitcoin network conducts a lottery that is a constant.
-Mining rigs around the globe are in a race to be the first ones to solve a math problem generated by the network.
-Once a winner is declared, the lottery winner updates the Bitcoin ledger.
-The winner of the lottery also receives a prize of Bitcoin.
+The Bitcoin network conducts a constant lottery—mining rigs around the globe race to solve the first math problem generated by the network.
+Once a winner is declared, the lottery winner updates the Bitcoin ledger and receives a prize of Bitcoin.

 Do Your Due Diligence

-Other types of cryptocurrencies exist, but Bitcoin was the first and still is the most popular one to purchase.
-If you consider getting into the digital currency market, due diligence and research to validate venturing into the digital currency trend.
+Other cryptocurrencies exist, but Bitcoin was the first and still is the most popular.
+If you are considering entering the digital currency market, do due diligence and research to validate your venture into the digital currency trend.

 A Quick Disclaimer